How Do We Receive the Holy Spirit?

-We receive the Holy Spirit simply by receiving the Lord Jesus Christ as our Savior (John 3:5-16).
-Paul declares, “For we were all baptized by one Spirit into one body—whether Jews or Greeks, slave or free—and we were all given the one Spirit to drink” (1 Corinthians 12:13).
+We receive the Holy Spirit simply by receiving the Lord Jesus Christ as our personal Savior from sin (John 3:5-16).
+Jesus declared, “unless one is born of water and the Spirit, he cannot enter the kingdom of God.
+That which is born of the flesh is flesh, and that which is born of the Spirit is spirit” (verse 5,6.
+The believers are all baptized by one Spirit into one body—whether Jews or Greeks, slave or free—and they are all given spiritual gifts as the Spirit wills (1 Corinthians 12:11,13).

 The receiving/indwelling of the Spirit occurs at the moment of salvation but the filling of the Spirit is an ongoing process in the Christian life.
-The Lord continues to fill the believers with His Holy Spirit as they continue living in obedience to Him ”And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him” (Acts 5: 32).
+The Lord continues to fill the believers with His Holy Spirit as they continue to live according to His will.
+The Bible teaches that the Holy Ghost is “given to those who obey Him” (Acts 5: 32).

-The Holy Spirit is a free gift that God gives to all that ask “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you.
-For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.
-Or what man is there of you, whom if his son ask bread, will he give him a stone?
-Or if he ask a fish, will he give him a serpent?
-If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask him?”
-(Matthew 7:7-11).
+The Holy Spirit is a free gift that God gives to all that ask.
+Jesus said, “ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
+If a son asks for bread from any father among you, will he give him a stone?
+Or if he asks for a fish, will he give him a serpent instead of a fish?
+Or if he asks for an egg, will he offer him a scorpion?
+If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him!”
+(Luke 11:9-13).

-All what the citizens of the kingdom need is theirs for the asking.
-What they cannot do in their own strength can be accomplished when human effort is united with divine power of the Holy Spirit.
+All what the citizens of the kingdom of God need is theirs for the asking.
+What they cannot do in their own strength can be accomplished when human effort is united with divine power of the Spirit.
+When God’s commands are faithfully kept, the Lord makes Himself responsible for the success of the efforts taken by the believer.
+Thus, in Christ, there is power to do God’s will, wisdom to resist temptation, grace for growth, and energy for service.
+Paul declared, “I can do all things through Christ who strengthens me” (Philippians 4:13).

 In His service,